 Nothing conveys the romance of Venice like a gondola.
 These elegant, black, hand-built wooden boats have been an unmistakable feature of the city for almost 1,000 years!
 On any romantic trip to Venice, you must have a private gondola ride down the Grand Canal at sunset.
 Tucked into the gondola with your loved one you’ll be away from the crowds and see this unique city the way it is meant to be seen: from the water!

+With its maze of canals and decaying, sienna-colored buildings, the famously sinking city of Venice is unmatched for romance, even when it’s mobbed with tourists (as it usually is).
 Finding somewhere to be alone together in Venice can be quite challenging but the city does quieten down at night and you might find yourselves alone on the Accademia Bridge after 9pm, or even have St Mark’s Square pretty much to yourself after about 11pm if you want to propose in magical surroundings.

 Heading out to some of the islands will give you a bit more peace and quiet too.
 Taking a private tour to Murano and Burano is lovely, or head out on the vaporetto to Giudecca island (stop: Zitelle) and sit on the benches looking across the water towards San Marco and the Doge’s Palace.
 The Hilton hotel on Giudecca has a rooftop Skyline Bar.

 Taking a picnic to the Giardini Pubblici, the gardens at the end of the main island in Castello, along from San Marco, which is a green oasis in Venice, is lovely.
 This is where the art biennale is held every odd-numbered year so in mid-summer of those years areas might be off limits, but the rest of the time, it’s great to wander through.
 From the waterfront here you’ll get great sunset views.